quantfreedom/QuantFreedom/docs/docs/coding_tus/pandas_functions/multiindex.md

 # MultiIndex
 We will be learning more about multiIndexing using pandas ... this is very very very very important to understand as a quant.
-Make sure you check out the offical pandas website and read through the entire documentation on this because it is really important you know how it works.
+Make sure you check out the official pandas website and read through the entire documentation on this because it is really important you know how it works.

 https://pandas.pydata.org/docs/user_guide/advanced.html<br>
 https://pandas.pydata.org/docs/reference/api/pandas.MultiIndex.html

 ## pandas.MultiIndex.from_tuples
-### Offical Doc Link
+### Official Doc Link
 https://pandas.pydata.org/docs/reference/api/pandas.MultiIndex.from_tuples.html<br>

 ### My Youtube Tutorial Video